zionspike/vulnhub-writeup/sick0s 1.1/kapi-note.md

 END_TIME: Fri Mar  3 08:21:02 2017
 DOWNLOADED: 4612 - FOUND: 7
 ```
-dirb found 7 directory and 2 of them were enable directory listing but no one was interesting.
+dirb found 7 directories and 2 of them were enabled directory listing but no one was interesting.
 I goolgled for admin page of wolfcms and found [this](https://www.wolfcms.org/forum/topic2034.html) quite useful.
-The discussion told me that there are 2 possible admin page **/admin** and **/?admin** depend on mod_rewrite was enable or not.
+The discussion told me that there are 2 possible admin pages **/admin** and **/?admin** depend on mod_rewrite was enable or not.
 I found http://192.168.159.131/wolfcms/?admin was accessible and for a couple of trying I successfully authenticate by using admin:admin.

 There was a page /wolfcms/?/admin/plugin/file_manager to manage file including upload shell.
 I used [this reverse shell](http://pentestmonkey.net/tools/web-shells/php-reverse-shell) from pentestmonkey to reverse shell to my listening netcat.
 When upload file had been completed.
-The file will be store in /wolfcms/public/
+The file will be stored in /wolfcms/public/

 To listening reverse shell
 ```
 nc -v -n -l -p 1234